BIOL 1305

 Aiken 110; MWF 2:20 pm - 3:10 pm

 This course will introduce students to the foundations of evolutionary biology.
-We will cover the evidence behind the theory of evolution and the applications of evolutionary thinking to essential issues in modern society.
-This introductory course is geared towards a broad audience of students keen on understanding how evolution shapes biological variation.
+We will cover the evidence behind the theory of evolution and the applications of evolutionary thinking to broad questions in biology and medicine.
+This introductory course is geared towards non-majors keen on understanding how evolution shapes biological variation.
 The course will be divided into four major sections.
 Section 1 will cover the basics of evolutionary thinking including the history and evidence for the field of modern evolutionary biology, including first principles and terminology.
 Section 2 will cover the basics of microevolution, looking at evolution through the lenses of genes and mutations.
 Part 3 will cover the basics of macroevolution including phylogenetics, speciation, and, yes, fossils!
-Finally, Part 4 will cover human evolution, including critical questions about current debates in society.
+Finally, Part 4 will cover human evolution, including issues in medicine.
 Throughout the course, we will read a combination of modern primary literature as well as classics such as selected chapters from Darwin’s “The Origin of Species” book.

 Topics: